genderkit/genderkit/_resources/referral-appointment.md

 - connecting with other people in similar situations through [local organisations]({% link _resources/local.md %})

 You can also prepare for when you are seen by the gender service.
 You can read more about this on [our page about your first appointment at a gender service]({% link _resources/initial-appointment.md %}).

+### Dealing with problems

+If your GP is unsure what the next step should be, you can direct them to [the advice for GPs published by the General Medical Council](https://www.gmc-uk.org/ethical-guidance/ethical-hub/trans-healthcare#mental-health-and-bridging-prescriptions), or the resources on our [Information for clinicians]({% link _resources/clinicians.md %}) page.